ocastroa/Vue_Chat/README.md

     <img alt="PubNub Signup" src="https://i.imgur.com/og5DDjf.png" width=260 height=97/>
   </a>

-2) To save the messages to history, go to your [PubNub Admin Dashboard](https://admin.pubnub.com), click on the Demo Project App, or create a new app for this project, and then click on Keyset.
+2) To save the messages to history, go to your [PubNub Admin Dashboard](https://admin.pubnub.com), click on the Demo Project App, or create a new app for this project, and click on Keyset.
 Scroll down until your get to Storage & Playback.
 Toggle the switch to on and keep the default values the same.

 3) Clone the repo.
 ```bash